crate/cratedb-guide/docs/feature/storage/index.md

 :Append-only segments:

+  Lucene only appends data to segment files, which means that data written to the disc will never be mutated.

   A Lucene index is composed of one or more sub-indexes.
 A sub-index is called a segment, it is immutable, and built from a set of documents.